MacPaw/Setapp-framework/README.md

 Second step is to add the Framework to your project.

 Now you have 2 options: Install as package or Install as xcframework.
-The difference is that package will correctly understand Setapp package type, and with xcframewrok
+The difference is that package will correctly understand Setapp package type, and with xcframework

 #### Option 1.
 Add Setapp framework as package